yWorks/yfiles-vue-integration-basic/README.md

 You can browse through the demos and look for features that you find interesting for your use case and integrate it in this basic component to build a more sophisticated application.

-The yFiles package also contains a more extensive [Vue.js integration demo](https://live.yworks.com/demos/toolkit/vue2/index.html) ([GitHub](https://github.com/yWorks/yfiles-for-html-demos/blob/master/demos/toolkit/vuejs)) and another [Vue CLI demo](https://live.yworks.com/demos/toolkit/vue2-cli/index.html) ([GitHub](https://github.com/yWorks/yfiles-for-html-demos/tree/master/demos/toolkit/vue-cli)), as well as a specialized [Vue.js Template Node Style](https://live.yworks.com/demos/style/vuejstemplatenodestyle/index.html) ([GitHub](https://github.com/yWorks/yfiles-for-html-demos/tree/master/demos/style/vuejstemplatenodestyle)) that leverages the powerful data binding and conditional rendering features of Vue.js.
+The yFiles package also contains a more extensive [Vue integration demo](https://live.yworks.com/demos/toolkit/vue/index.html) ([GitHub](https://github.com/yWorks/yfiles-for-html-demos/blob/master/demos/toolkit/vue)), as well as a specialized [Vue.js Template Node Style](https://live.yworks.com/demos/style/vue-template-node-style/index.html) ([GitHub](https://github.com/yWorks/yfiles-for-html-demos/tree/master/demos/style/vue-template-node-style)) that leverages the powerful data binding and conditional rendering features of Vue.js.

 Furthermore, there is an extensive [Developer's Guide](https://docs.yworks.com/yfileshtml/#/dguide/introduction#top) that covers anything from graph creation and styling to automatic layouts and advanced customizations.